w3c/wcag3/guidelines/groups/images-and-media/accessible-media-player/accessible-video-player-selected.md

 ::assertion-required

-* Title, role or organization making the assertion (if different from the conformance claim).
+* title, role or organization making the assertion (if different from the conformance claim)
-* Date of assertion (if different from the date of the conformance claim).
+* date of assertion (if different from the date of the conformance claim)
-* Feature included from the list
+* feature included from the list

 ::assertion-recommended

-* Video player documentation detailing functional support for media alternatives.
+* video player documentation detailing functional support for media alternatives